LucasClaisse/workshop-strapi/README.md

 ***Don't forget to save***

 Now you should be able to link one of your previously created profile to the account you created in `Exercice I`

+### Exercice VII

+On this exercice, you'll have to try to retrieve a `Profile` from your `user`.
+The profile is now contain in the `user`, so only 1 request should be needed.